 Non-specified Investments are any investments which are not classified as specified investments.
-As the Council only uses high credit rated counterparties this means in effect that any investments placed with those counterparties for a period of one year or more will be classed as Non-specified Investments.
-Any investment by the Council in a type of investment classed as capital expenditure (see 3.4 overleaf) will be subject to a full appraisal and reported to Cabinet for approval.
+As the Authority only uses high credit rated counterparties this means in effect that any investments placed with those counterparties for a period of one year or more will be classed as Non-specified Investments.
+The Authority will not invest in any type of investment that will be classed as capital expenditure (see 3.4 below).

-The type of investments to be used by the in-house team will be limited to term deposits, interest bearing accounts, Money Market Funds, treasury bills and gilt edged securities and will follow the criteria as set out in Appendix 6.
+The type of investments to be used by the in-house team will be limited to term deposits, interest bearing accounts, and Money Market Funds, treasury bills and gilt edged securities and will follow the criteria as set out in Appendix 6.